-You may take this credit if you meet both of the following:
+You may take this credit if you meet all of the following:

-- 1. You meet the income threshold for your filing status: and - 2.
-You are not claimed as a dependent by any other taxpayer.
+- 1. You meet the income threshold for your filing status: - 2.
+You are not claimed as a dependent by any other taxpayer. - 3.
+You did not serve 60 or more days in a county, state or federal prison during tax year 2003.